List of Lupin III characters: Main Japanese cast timeline

-Note: Two versions of the pilot were produced circa 1969 and 1971 but released only decades later.
+Note: Two versions of the pilot were produced circa 1969 and 1971 but widely released only decades later.

 Supporting characters

 Melon Cop

 Melon Kiichi (メロン奇一, Meron Kiichi), usually referred to as "Melon Cop" (刑事メロン, Keiji Meron), is Zenigata's assistant in the manga series Shin Lupin III (known in English as Lupin III: World's Most Wanted).
 His skills include decryption and handcuff-tossing.
 Unlike Zenigata, Melon prefers using deadly force to stop Lupin and his gang.
 By the end of the series he is largely reduced to secondary character status, appearing only rarely, and simply to help Zenigata fight Lupin.
 Melon also seems to be capable of facing Lupin without Zenigata's help, fully defeating him on several occasions, only to have Lupin escape with the help of Jigen or Fujiko.
 Episode 28 of the second anime series adapts Melon Cop's first appearance, albeit with key differences.
 Zenigata goes to France to capture Lupin where he is assigned a partner, Melon Ganimard (ガニマール・メロン, Ganimāru Meron), a female detective and the granddaughter of Inspector Ganimard, rival of the original Arsène Lupin.
 She also appears in episode 23 of Lupin the 3rd Part V.